CS3219-AY2425S1/cs3219-ay2425s1-project-g38/README.md

 3. Set up environemnt variables under the config-map.yaml files and secrets.yaml files in the kubernetes directory.
 Each service also has its own config-map and secret file.
 Template files have been provided in the kubernetes directory.
 4. Run `kubectl apply -f kubernetes/ --recursive` to deploy all services to your Kubernetes cluster.

-## Deploying this project using docker-compose
+## Deploying project locally using docker-compose

 1. Clone this repository to your local machine.
 2. Ensure you have Docker installed.
 3. (Optional) Sign up for a MongoDB Atlas account
    - The docker compose file is configured to use a local MongoDB instance by default.
 If you would like to use a remote MongoDB instance, you can follow the instructions in the ["Remote DB Setup"](#remote-db-setup-mongodb-atlas-optional) section below.

-## Docker Compose for all services (including frontend)
+## Building and starting frontend

-1. Open a terminal and navigate to the root directory of the project.
+1. Navigate to the frontend directory: `cd frontend/peerprep`
 2. Duplicate the .env.sample file and rename it to .env
-   - If you wish to, you can modify the values in the .env file
+   - if you wish to, you can modify the values in the .env file
       | **Variable** | **Description** | **Default Value** |
       |--------------|-----------------|-------------------|
       | NEXT_PUBLIC_USER_SERVICE_URL | URL of the user service | http://localhost:8004 |